 - a.
 The use of the property as a short-term rental shall not materially disrupt the character of the neighborhood. - b.
 No person or persons conducting or inhabiting or visiting a short-term rental shall cause or permit excessive noise, unruly conduct, garbage, or any other activity which may be considered a nuisance. - 4.
 When A Zoning Permit Is Required When the Regulations indicate a Zoning Permit is required: - a.
 Owners of short-term rental properties shall first obtain a "Zoning Permit Short-Term Rental" from the Zoning Enforcement Officer prior to offering their property for short-term rental. - b.
 Each short-term rental unit on a property (bedroom, building, etc.) shall have a separate "Zoning Permit Short-Term Rental". - c.
-The Zoning Enforcement Officer may refer any application to the Commission for comment and such comments may be incorporated into any "Zoning Permit Short-Term Rental". - d.
+The Zoning Enforcement Officer may refer any application to the Commission for comment and such comments may be incorporated into any "Zoning Permit - Short-Term Rental". - d.
 The owner shall maintain insurance coverage reflecting rental activity of the property for the term of the "Zoning Permit Short-Term Rental", such coverage shall provide for 30-day notice of cancellation to the Town, and evidence of such insurance coverage shall be provided to the Zoning Enforcement Officer prior to issuance of the "Zoning Permit Short-Term Rental". - e.
 The "Zoning Permit Short-Term Rental" issued pursuant to this section shall expire one (1) year from the date of approval, and may be revoked at any time if the Zoning Enforcement Officer receives information showing that the insurance coverage has been cancelled, such short-term rental has violated any conditions of the permit, or has imposed a nuisance on neighbors. - f.
 If ownership of the property is transferred during the term of the Zoning Permit, a new permit application shall be required. - 5.
 Additional Conditions The Zoning Permit Short-Term Rental may include any or all of the following conditions as well as any additional conditions deemed appropriate by the Zoning Enforcement Officer based on the configuration and topography of the site: - a.
 The owners of Short-Term Rental properties shall provide adequate on-site parking. - b.
-Any advertisement of the short-term rental shall include the Zoning Permit number as well as references to the date the Zoning Permit was issued and the date it expires. - c.
-Occupancy shall not exceed two (2) people per bedroom as determined by the number of bedrooms from the Assessor's field card, provided children under three (3) are not included in this determination.
+Any advertisement of the short-term rental shall include the Zoning Permit number as well as references to the date the Zoning Permit was issued and the date it expires.